|

 he said.
 "Besides, Hentmirë will be here at any moment,

-with her boat."
+with her ship."

 A handful of pebbles rained down onto the wharf.
+The elf looked

-here and there, jagged cracks were appearing in the rock behind.
+jagged cracks were appearing in the rock behind.

 Oh Valar!
 Yes, sitting targets